Peden Home

 26 May 1848 - Brief History written by Martha G. van Bynen

-9 Mar 1952 - Letter above from Jack's aunt, Polly Darlington, where she said she would tell Jack's mother Kathleen Archer in due time - this must have not happened.
+9 Mar 1952 - Letter above from Jack's aunt, Polly Darlington, where she said she would tell Jack's mother, Kathleen Archer: "So don't you worry, sometime I will tell her." - this must have not happened.
 A series of letters between Kathleen and the Army in 1952 show that only then (after her inquiry) did she learn that Jack's body was not recovered.

 Polly Darlington must never have told her sister, Kay, about Jack's body.
 I wonder if that led to a rift between Kay and Betty?